ABS-CBN News | Latest Philippine Headlines, Breaking News, Video, Analysis, Features

 See more Multimedia »

-Tourists take photos at Miss Universe site
+Security at Miss Universe venue

 FOCUS